saiii18/Text-to-Voice-Converter/README.md

 ## Files Included

-1. **voice.html**: The main HTML file that defines the structure of the application, including the textarea for input, a dropdown for voice selection, and a button to trigger speech【8†source】.
+1. **voice.html**: The main HTML file that defines the structure of the application, including the textarea for input, a dropdown for voice selection, and a button to trigger speech.
 2. **style.css**: The CSS file that styles the page.
-It includes a gradient background, custom button design, and responsive layout adjustments【9†source】.
+It includes a gradient background, custom button design, and responsive layout adjustments.
 3. **script.js**: A JavaScript file that handles the functionality of text-to-speech conversion using the Web Speech API.
-It allows users to select voices, input text, and listen to the speech output【7†source】.
+It allows users to select voices, input text, and listen to the speech output.

 ## How to Use